yssource/rhai/README.md

 # Override built-in functions

-Any similarly-named function defined in a script with the correct argument types overrides any built-in function.
+Any similarly-named function defined in a script overrides any built-in function.

 ```rust
 // Override the built-in function 'to_int'